School Announcements

 Engaging high achieving and joyful learners at Rosa Parks means that teachers work with each student's strengths, that students cooperate in project-based activities, and that learning is culturally relevant.
 Our dedicated teachers respond to students' diverse learning styles.
 They offer opportunities to learn outside of the classroom through performing arts and field trips.
 An outdoor classroom, outdoor kitchen and two hands-on gardens have transformed the schoolyard into outdoor learning areas and created green oases of nature for our school and community.

-Afterschool programs offered on campus include ExCEL, and the Raphael Weill After-school program.
+There is an afterschool program offered on campus through YMCA ExCEL .
 Rosa Parks has a Parent Teacher Association focused on enhancing academic opportunities and resources and fostering a shared community culture of caring.

 The 2009 Ecozone "Green My Schoolyard" grant allowed us to remake the courtyard into an outdoor classroom, to add solar panels, eco-friendly paint, and ecofriendly lighting.
 Other additions: a chicken coop, chickens and a water catchment system.